Let me set the scene! So your estimated due date is fast approaching or perhaps

 are perfectly safe and may be used without caution.
 However, natural doesn’t

-always mean safe, take arsenic as a prime example.
+always mean safe, take arsenic or deadly nightshade as a prime examples.

 Clary is described as one of the most important essential oils in ‘women’s